bernardtse/music-listening-habits-eda/README.md

-# EDA: Have music listening habits changed over the last 6 years?
+# Exploratory Data Analysis: Music Listening Habits on Spotify

 ![Photo from above of someone listening to music on their hearphones](readme_images/pexels-kaboompics-com-6399.jpg)

-## Project 1 of UoB Data Bootcamp - Group 2
+## Have music listening habits changed over the last 6 years?

 ## Contents
 1. [Project Overview](#1-project-overview)